HrBingR/BookHaven/README.md

 - v1.1.0 - Added OIDC support
 - v1.1.1 - Fixed a bug where OIDC front-end components would still render with OIDC disabled.
 - v1.2.0 - Added support for optionally writing metadata to the ePub file, instead of just to the database.
-- v1.2.1 - Fixed issue where Celery would detect PERIODIC_SCAN_INTERVAL if explicitly defined as a string and throw an exception.
+- v1.2.1 - Fixed issue where Celery would detect PERIODIC_SCAN_INTERVAL, if explicitly defined, as a string and throw an exception.

 ## TODO: